 Thursday Associates is the office of teaching architect Philip Bess, professor in the School of Architecture at the University of Notre Dame.

-Founded in 1986, Thursday Associates is a research and design consulting firm committed to the idea of architecture and urbanism as civic arts; and to a re-thinking of contemporary American architecture and urbanism through writings and projects both academic and professional.
+Located in Chicago’s Bucktown neighborhood, and founded in 1986, Thursday Associates is a research and design consulting firm committed to the idea of architecture and urbanism as civic arts; and to a re-thinking of contemporary American architecture and urbanism through writings and projects both academic and professional.
 We invite inquiries from prospective clients regarding traditional architectural and urban design projects.